emmycodingawards/CSCI41_Journey-to-the-Beyond/README.md

 Heap:: Preet Jyotpreet
 Hash Table:: Emmy Issa
 Score Count:: Denise Gaona
 Graphical Interface:: Christiana Huiskens

 I and Emmy talked about the name of our spaceship and came up with an idea that we can name it "Yenrek XLII."
-This is Kerney's name written backwards and XLII stands for 42(Kenery's lucky number).
-Is it okay Denise and Christiana?
+This is Kerney's name written backwards and XLII stands for 42(Kenery's lucky number) (lol) Is it okay Denise and Christiana?
 Feel free to make changes.

 HEAP::